himselfv/miranda-ng/plugins/DbChecker/readme.txt

 4. plugins/ProfileManager/src/pmanagerEx.cpp:
   - Removed: #define SRV_CHECK_DB   "Database/CheckDb"
   - Removed the option to check the database which reboots Miranda in /svc:dbchecker mode We cannot restore these in-place.
 For now, for offline checks we'll rely on manual checks from the command line only.
+Online checks had never been possible at all.